 application mapper searches in the datastore and investigates the results, he strives to build a picture of the application out of the IT components he finds.
 This picture is called the prototype application map, and is the goal of the Prototype stage in the Collaborative Application Mapping (CAM) process.While the

-A successful prototype is crucial to CAM, and it fulfills two purposes:
+A successful prototype is crucial to CAM, and fulfills two purposes:

-- Provides a logical framework for the application mapper to capture what he finds about the application, and is a vital part of his toolset.
+- It provides a logical framework for the application mapper to capture what he finds about the application, and is a vital part of his toolset.

-- Becomes something that can be shared with the application owner and to solicit feedback, thereby creating a very effective communication tool.
+- It becomes something that can be shared with the application owner and to solicit feedback, thereby creating a very effective communication tool.
 See Sharing the prototype application map for more details.

 Before you begin